ClonyPDF home

 UAE Visa Photo Maker — Compliant Photos for Every UAE Visa Type

 If you're a foreign national applying for a UAE visa — as a tourist, in transit, on a work permit, as a student, or under the Golden Visa programme — your photo is checked against standards set by the Federal Authority for Identity, Citizenship, Customs and Port Security (ICP) and, for Dubai-sponsored applications, the General Directorate of Residency and Foreigners Affairs (GDRFA).
-Most current guidance points to 43 x 55mm on a plain white background, but this isn't automatically the same standard used for a UAE national's own passport photo, so don't assume the two match.
+That 43 x 55mm figure isn't automatically the same standard used for a UAE national's own passport photo, so don't assume the two match.
 Rejections usually come down to background colour, an outdated photo, or the wrong size — and a refused visa photo costs more than a refused passport photo, since it can delay travel, a job start date, or university enrolment.

 ✓ Authority Compliant ✓ Correct Dimensions ✓ Automatic Background Removal ✓ Print & Digital Ready